Grand Ledge, Michigan: 2000 census

-Education
+Education & Athletics

-The Grand Ledge school district was established in 1886.
+The Grand Ledge Public Schools district was established in 1886.
 It comprises an area of 125 sqmi centered 10 mi west of Lansing, Michigan's state capital.
 Within the school district are the City of Grand Ledge, the communities of Delta Mills, Mulliken, Wacousta and Eagle, as well as a large portion of Delta Township.
 The school district, which is mainly in Eaton County, also covers portions of Clinton and Ionia Counties.
-The schools of Grand Ledge district consists of two early childhood and kindergarten center, four elementary schools, one middle school, and one high school.
-The Grand Ledge High School mascot is the Comet.
+The schools of Grand Ledge district consists of two early childhood centers, four elementary schools, one intermediate school, one middle school, and one high school.
+The Grand Ledge High School mascot is the Comet, and the school colors are navy blue and gold.
+The high school has the largest student enrollment in the Lansing area.
 The total population of the district is 31,000.

+Grand Ledge is well known for their historic high school baseball program, which won state titles in 1977 and 1995 under legendary head coach Pat O'Keefe.
+They have also won a state title in boys' golf (1995), a state title in football (2000), and six state titles in girls' gymnastics (2008, 2009, 2010, 2011, 2012, 2013).

 Rock climbing

 Oak Park in Grand Ledge is one of the few places to climb in Michigan, making it a popular destination for local climbers.
 The sandstone cliffs along the river have nearly 100 routes ranging from basic (5.2) to very difficult (5.13).